 Carrot cake is almost always paired with cream cheese frosting, which is easy to make from scratch!
 All you need is cream cheese, butter, confectioners’ sugar and vanilla.

-I like a really cream cheese-y frosting so there’s no mistaking it for buttercream.
+I like a really cream cheese-y frosting so there is no mistaking it for buttercream.
 This recipe calls for 1 cup cream cheese and 1/4 cup butter.
 It’s the same recipe I use for my red velvet cupcakes.
 Here’s how I make it…

-Similar to adding flour to the batter, avoid over mixing the confectioners’ sugar with the butter and cream cheese.
-Mixing for too long will add air to the frosting, which will inevitably make the frosting fall after you frost the cupcakes!
+Pro tip: Avoid over mixing the confectioners’ sugar with the butter and cream cheese.
+Mixing for too long adds air to the frosting, which inevitably makes the frosting fall after you frost the cupcakes!

 Recipes similar to carrot cake